-Examine your cat to obtain information on the cause of his limp.
-Have your kitty lie down and look at the affected limb starting from the paw and working your way up his leg to his torso.
-Gently look for signs of the area that is hurting him by rubbing your hand lightly over all areas of his paw, between his toes and up his leg.
-Your cat likely will wince or pull back from you when you find the affected area.
+If your cat allows you to handle them, you may be able to examine them to obtain information on the cause of the limp.
+Have your kitty lie down and look at the affected limb, starting from the cat's paw and working your way up their leg to the torso.
+Gently look for sensitive areas by rubbing your hand lightly over the paws, between the toes, and up the leg.
+Your cat will likely wince or pull back from you when you find the affected area.

-Sprains, strains and pulled muscles occur in cats from jarring the soft tissue.
-These injuries are all evident by a limping cat.
-If your cat winces when you touch a certain area of his leg, and is stiff, but exhibits no other signs of pain, he most likely has soft tissue trauma.
-Warm compresses and rest can heal these injuries with complete recovery in about two weeks.
-If the limp continues and does not vanish or diminish during this time, seek veterinary help.
+Sprains, strains, and pulled muscles occur in cats from jarring the soft tissue.
+These injuries are all evident in a limping cat.
+When a cat is limping and in obvious pain, fracture must be ruled out.
+Take your cat to the veterinarian, who will perform X-rays to make sure no bones are broken.
+If there are no fractures, warm compresses and rest can heal these injuries, with complete recovery in about two weeks.
+If the limp continues and does not vanish or diminish during this time, seek additional veterinary help.

-If you cat has a severe limp, cannot bear weight on a foot or suffers distress and pain, seek immediate veterinary care.
-These can be signs of a broken bone, torn ligaments or dislocated joints that require medical care.
+If you cat has a severe limp, cannot bear weight on a foot, or exhibits distress and pain, seek immediate veterinary care.
+These can be signs of a broken bone, torn ligaments, or dislocated joints that require medical care.